kedro-org/kedro-academy/kedro-agentic-workflows/README.md

 * **Structured and reproducible outputs** – Agent responses include message content plus metadata, all logged for auditing and reproducibility.
 * **Session logging** – Conversations, messages, and tool interactions are persisted to a database for auditing and analysis.
 * **Observability and prompt tracking** – Integrates with external tools like `Langfuse` and `Opik` to track prompts, tool usage, and workflow execution.
+* **Dataset-based evaluation** – Runs the agent against a labeled dataset, scores results with automated evaluators, and publishes experiments to `Langfuse` for comparison across prompt versions and models.

-Together, these elements show how to **combine pipeline orchestration, agentic reasoning, and observability** in a modular, maintainable, and reproducible workflow.
+Together, these elements show how to **combine pipeline orchestration, agentic reasoning, evaluation, and observability** in a modular, maintainable, and reproducible workflow.

 ## 🤖 Agentic Workflow Design